MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Visa Expired:**

+    - in this stage, request are received like ERE visa expired.

-    - Validate the Iqama and Visa validity of Employee, and User decides to refer with appropriate queue.
+    - and Validate Visa validity of Employee, and User decides to refer with next stage.

         - *In The action field is following to,* decision